emacsgifs/emacsgifs.github.io/_posts/2016-07-31-758906219423633408-smart-parens-trying-out-keycastr.md

   - keycastr
 ---

-This is a bit rough, I'm trying out keycastr - this is a rough guide for Smart Parens
+This is a bit rough, I'm trying out keycastr - this is a rough guide for SmartParens

 <video controls autoplay loop>
   <source src="/public/videos/758906219423633408.mp4" type="video/mp4">